Corrective Machine Unlearning: Further Results

 \section{Further Results}

-We now provide results not included in the main paper to ensure completeness.
-Specifically: \begin{itemize} \item We report poison removal on manipulated training samples similar to results on interclass confusion in Figure~\ref{fig:icmem} of the main paper. \item We report utility of models after interclass confusion removal similar to results on poisoning in Figure~\ref{fig:poiutil} of the main paper. \item We report computational efficiency by measuring unlearning time for each method. \end{itemize}
+We now provide results not included in the main paper due to space considerations.
+Specifically: (1) We report results across different manipulation set sizes (settings summarized in Table~\ref{tab:dataset_specs}), on both unseen samples from the affected domain $\mathcal{D}_m$ (generalization effect of manipulation) and the manipulation set used in training $S_m$ (memorization of manipulation).
+We do this for both the poisoning and IC evaluation.
+(2) We report computational efficiency by measuring unlearning time for each method.
+(3) We report a hyperparameter sensitivity analysis for all methods.